 These black bean stuffed sweet potatoes are packed with a variety of flavors and loaded with protein, healthy fat and fiber.
 They’re easy to whip up and make for a nutritious, gluten-free and vegan weeknight meal.

 I have always been a potato lover.
 Growing up french fries and my mom’s fried potatoes were my favorite, but I also loved baked potatoes – loaded with butter, of course.

 I still love classic baked potatoes, but as my taste buds (and health goals!) have shifted, I’ve become a sweet potato lover.
 The awesome thing about baked sweet potatoes is that they’re pretty much a blank canvas so you can add just about anything to them.

-Lately I’ve been on a stuffed sweet potato kick and enjoying them Mexican style with a variety of toppings.
+Lately I’ve been on a stuffed sweet potato kick and have been enjoying them Mexican style with a variety of toppings.
 The version I’m sharing today is the ultimate stuffed potato!